Bringing a Puppy Home, Their First Day Home & Tips for the Journey: Our Guide

 When bringing a puppy home, understand that some puppies might be super-friendly and enthusiastic and want to climb all over you, others may start off more standoffish and prefer to get to know you more slowly.

-Before bringing your puppy home it’s useful to agree on a list of house rules with your family.
-It’s important that each member of the family is consistent with the puppy from day one..
+Before bringing your puppy home it’s useful to agree on a list of house guidelines with your family.
+It’s important that each member of the family is consistent with these house rules from day one.
 As an example, a puppy will get easily confused if they are allowed on furniture by one member of the family but not by another.

 And while it might seem cute in a baby, you don’t want your puppy to do things now that you are not going to want them to do as an adult.
-Give them bits of food from the table once and expect to be pestered at every mealtime!
-Or let them jump up now and expect that to continue when they are older.
+Give them bits of food from the table once and you can expect to be pestered at every mealtime!
+Or let them jump up now and you can expect that to continue when they are older.

-There are also some rules to establish for the human members of the family.
+There are other rules to establish for the human members of the family that might not have to do with their interactions with the puppy but in general to help encourage appropriate dog behaviour.
 Puppies all need to chew to develop their teeth and jaws – plus it is enjoyable for them (which is why you need to give them appropriate things of their own to gnaw at).
 They have no idea what is ‘theirs’ and what is yours – and they explore the world with their mouths, so you’re asking for trouble if you leave an expensive pair of trainers within their reach!
+Make sure all family members do not leave tempting, valuable or dangerous things in reach of puppy teeth.

 First-day planning and preparation